Tsugaru-Kaikyō Line

-The Tsugaru-Kaikyō Line (津軽海峡線, Tsugaru-Kaikyō-sen) was a railway line in northern Japan that linked Aomori Station in Aomori Prefecture and Hakodate Station in Hokkaido.
+The Tsugaru-Kaikyō Line (津軽海峡線, Tsugaru-Kaikyō-sen) was a railway line in northern Japan that linked Aomori Station in Aomori Prefecture and Hakodate Station in Hokkaido between March 1988 and March 2016.

-The Tsugaru-Kaikyō Line was actually made up of portions of four separate lines: the Tsugaru Line, operated by East Japan Railway Company, and the Kaikyō, Esashi, and Hakodate Main lines, operated by Hokkaido Railway Company.
-The name was created following the opening of the Kaikyō Line and Seikan Tunnel on 13 March 1988.
+The Tsugaru-Kaikyō Line was actually made up of portions of four separate lines: the East Japan Railway Company (JR East) Tsugaru Line and t Hokkaido Railway Company (JR Hokkaido) Kaikyō Line, Esashi Line & Hakodate Main Line.
+The name was created in conjunction with the opening of the Kaikyō Line and the Seikan Tunnel on 13 March 1988.

-The line name has been out of use since 26 March 2016 when the Hokkaido Shinkansen opened and replaced the regular passenger services connecting Aomori and Hakodate on the Tsugaru-Kaikyō Line with high-speed services along the shinkansen line.
-The railway lines that formed the Tsugaru-Kaikyō Line continue to operate freight and passenger trains except for passenger trains on the Kaikyō Line section.
-The section of line between Naka-Oguni and Kikonai Station ceased operation for conventional line passenger trains like Hakuchō and Super Hakuchō and sleeper trains like Hokutosei, Cassiopeia, Twilight Express and Hamanasu by the 21 March 2015.
-Today this section is only operated by the Hokkaido Shinkansen, conventional line freight trains and the tourist train Shikishima.
+The line name has been out of use since 26 March 2016 when the Hokkaido Shinkansen opened and replaced all regular passenger services between Aomori and Hakodate.
+Of the four railway lines that formed the Tsugaru-Kaikyō Line: the Tsugaru Line and the Hakodate Main Line sections continued to operate both freight and passenger trains, while the Kaikyō Line became freight-only (until 2017 when the luxury excursion train Train Suite Shiki-shima commenced operation) and the Esashi Line was transferred to third-sector railway company South Hokkaido Railway Company.